ConvAF/NovaAI/README.md

 ## Overview

-Chatbot is an application that uses conversational AI for language learning to help users gain fluency in their target language (work in progress).
+Nova is an application that uses conversational AI for language learning to help users gain fluency in their target language (work in progress).

-Users can chat with a conversational AI, practice specific scenarios, and track their learning progress.
+Users can chat with Nova, practice specific scenarios, and track their learning progress.

 Features: